Abraham Jacob Hollandersky: Fighting a kangaroo and bear

-Abe boxed a huge muzzled bear named "Custer" around 1905 at Huber's Dime Museum on 14th Street in New York City.
-Harry Houdini would later perform at the same Huber's.
-With his friend, Irish heavyweight boxer and ex-Navy man Tom Sharkey acting as referee, Abe claimed to have knocked out the bear, who fell from the ring damaging a grand piano, infuriating the Museum's manager and amazing the large audience who included several Tammany Hall politicians.
+Abe boxed a huge muzzled bear named "Custer" around 1905 at Hubert's Dime Museum on 14th Street in New York City.
+Harry Houdini would later perform at the same Hubert's.
+With his friend, Irish heavyweight boxer and ex-Navy man Tom Sharkey acting as referee, Abe claimed to have knocked out the bear, who fell from the ring damaging a grand piano, infuriating the museum's manager and amazing the large audience who included several Tammany Hall politicians.
 Sharkey had fought for the World Heavyweight Championship and was arguably the greatest boxer the Navy produced at the turn of the century.
 Abe boxed or wrestled a kangaroo in an exhibition in Australia during his first world cruise with the Navy around 1907-8, but was thrown out of the ring by a swing of the animal's tail.
-These incidents were described with humor and detail in Abe's book as well as much later being the subject of noted sports writer Harold Rosenthal's December 1978 article on Abe in Sports Illustrated.
+These incidents were described with humor and detail in Abe's book as well as much later being the subject of noted sportswriter Harold Rosenthal's December 1978 article on Abe in Sports Illustrated.
 They added a certain color to the story of his life which appealed to the newspaper reporters that wrote about him in brief biographies.

 Much of his early boxing experience took place in and around New York City, as his family kept a residence there until at least 1909, while Abe's father maintained an apartment on 167 East Broadway.
-As a young New York club fighter in 1906, Abe fought the better known boxers Todo Moran, Patsy Connors, Harry Greenhouse and "Buffalo" Eddie Kelly.
-In the early Spring of 1906 in a smokey New York City boxing club known as the Lion's Palace, talented featherweight "Buffalo" Eddie Kelly took only ten seconds to knock an inexperienced eighteen year old Abe to the canvas for a full count.
+As a young New York club fighter in 1906, Abe fought the better-known boxers Todo Moran, Patsy Connors, Harry Greenhouse and "Buffalo" Eddie Kelly.
+In the early Spring of 1906 in a smokey New York City boxing club known as the Lion's Palace, talented featherweight "Buffalo" Eddie Kelly took only ten seconds to knock an inexperienced eighteen-year-old Abe to the canvas for a full count.
 Two years later, Kelly would challenge the legendary Jewish boxer Abe Attell three times for the Featherweight Championship of the World.